Dragon8029/100-days-of-code/myLog.md

 Day 47: February 7, 2018

 Today's Progress: Still working on the Javascript Basics: Arrays section.
+Took a break to try and figure out why WakaTime was not working.
+Email from WakaTime founder said that Python was out of date on my machine.
+Managed to get Python upgraded, and now WakaTime is working.
+This is an amazing tool to track how much time I spend on coding.
+It may not completly replace Rescue time, but it will supplement it.
+Almost made it to the end of the array section of Web Developer Bootcamp.

+Thoughts: I hope will learn how to use Javascript!